5 common MacBook problems and how to fix them

 5. No internet connection

-Sometimes my MacBook ($1,899.00 at Apple) freaks out and can't connect to my Wi-Fi network when my Windows laptop and iPhone ($1,829.00 at Apple) are having no networking issues at all.
+Sometimes my MacBook ($1,249.00 at Amazon.com) freaks out and can't connect to my Wi-Fi network when my Windows laptop and iPhone ($1,099.99 at Best Buy) are having no networking issues at all.
 The quickest fix I've found when my MacBook's Wi-Fi status shows No Internet Connection is to tell it to forget the network and then reconnect as if it were brand-new.

 On the Network page in System Preferences, click the Advanced button in the lower left and you'll see a list Preferred Networks.
 These are the Wi-Fi connections you've connected to in the past and your MacBook remembers for future uses.
 Highlight your Wi-Fi network and click the "-" button and then choose Remove to forget it.
 With your network removed and forgotten, you can click the Wi-Fi icon in the menu bar and reconnect to your network by entering your password and starting anew.